SupeRuier/awesome-active-learning/README.md

 But we can still find some innovated applications from several published papers and websites.

 If you are wondering how could AL be used in real life scenarios, we summarized a list of works [here](subfields/AL_applications.md).

+# Feature Research Directions

+Active learning has been research over 3 decades, the fundamental theories and ideas are quite complete.
+Current works are more about combining AL and other research field or looking for an application.

+In my point of view, there are several directions which are promising but not fully discovered:
+- Deep active learning: from the popularity of the deep models
+  - Cold start
+  - Uncertainty measurement
+  - Efficiently update model in AL process
+- Stream based active learning: most works are about pool-based AL, but the data steam is also heavily-used in daily life.
+This types of works should be similar to online learning.
+  - Selection strategy.
+- Large scale active learning: AL is invented for high labeling cost situation.
+However, most works are just try their algorithms on a relatively small dataset.
+  - Effective informative score calculation
+- Practical considerations: Before utilize AL into realistic situation, there still are many technique problems.
+- Application scenarios: Last but not least.
+I believe digging the demands of AL in scientific research and industrial applications could benefit the AL society a lot.

 # Resources:
 ## Software Packages/Libraries